 Many major airlines fly into Nassau: American Airlines, Air Tran, Bahamas Air, British Airways, Delta, Jet Blue, Spirit, United, US Airways.
 There are many direct flights from the US and several connecting flights through the US gateway cities of Miami, Fort Lauderdale and Atlanta.

-The BAHAMAS AGGRESSOR™ departs from Elizabeth on Bay Marina in downtown Nassau, a short ride from Nassau International Airport (NAS).
+The BAHAMAS AGGRESSOR™ liveaboard boat departs for scuba diving from Elizabeth on Bay Marina in downtown Nassau, a short ride from Nassau International Airport (NAS).
 Your return is greatly simplified with US Customs and Immigration Pre-Clearance services at the Nassau International Airport.
 All flights originating out of Nassau and arriving in the USA arrive as a domestic flight.
 This in turn allows travelers to have normal "domestic" connection times instead of extended "international" connection times.

 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.Arrival/Boarding/Departure: